 ABCD Pledge Card

-Here’s our suggestion for the SECA Pledge Card, which you can download as a pdf file here and as a Powerpoint file here (in case you want to adjust it or add your group’s logo).
+The SECA Pledge Card can be download as a pdf file here and as a Powerpoint file here (in case you want to adjust it or add your group’s logo).
 It focuses on four ways that councils can step up their efforts – we’re calling it the A, B, C, D of Climate Action.

 The front of the card is for candidates to sign; the reverse side spells out the pledges in a bit more detail.

-The pledges focus on four areas where further action by councils is urgently needed.
-We have run these past several council climate officers.
-The feedback has been that the pledges seem reasonable and are a good test to give to candidates.
+The pledges focus on four areas where further action by most councils is urgently needed.
 Here’s the thinking behind them:

 B. Build Partnerships – although there have been notable exceptions, like Canterbury, Adur & Worthing, and Eastbourne, many councils have been slow to reach out and build alliances with community groups, business, and other local stakeholders.
 They need to step up in this area if they are to play a leadership role in galvanising climate action.